koopjs/koop/packages/winnow/README.md

 filter(geojson)
 // returns all the features that match the query
 ```

+## OBJECTID generation
+When option `toEsri` is `true`, winnow will check that features have a unique-identifier field.
+This is field is flagged with the `idField` option.
+If not present, winnow will look for a field named `OBJECTID` and use it as the unique-identifier by default.
+If no `OBJECTID` is present, winnow creates one by generating a numeric hash of the feature.
+By default, winnow uses FarmHash for hashing.
+Some cloud deployments currently have trouble executing Farmhash (Heroku, 2020-09-30), so you can use native Javascript hashing as an alternative.
+Simply set the environment variable `OBJECTID_FEATURE_HASH=javascript`.

 # Issues

 Find a bug or want to request a new feature?
 Please let us know by submitting an [issue](https://github.com/FeatureServer/winnow/issues).